philsf-biostat/SAR-2021-020-LH/README.md

-# Sample size for the verification of possible Interleukin-6 cyrcadiam rhythm in Alpha-1 Antitrypsin deficient patients
+# Sample size for the verification of possible Interleukin-6 circadian rhythm in Alpha-1 Antitrypsin deficient patients

-Objective
+Determine the sample size to verify detect the difference of Interleukin-6 blood levels in Alpha-1 Antitrypsin deficient patients and healthy patients.

 Statistical Analysis for lameesehadda at fiverr.com (Ireland, 2021)